 }

-"baseUrl": "src"with"paths": { "*": ["*"] }.
-This forces the compiler to resolve every bare import against your source tree first, causingimport { lodash } from "lodash"to fail if a localsrc/lodash.tsexists.
+HAZARD PREVENTION: Avoid "baseUrl": "src" with "paths": { "*": ["*"] }.
+This forces every bare import to resolve against src/ before node_modules, meaning import { clone } from "lodash" fails if src/lodash.ts exists.
 Always scope aliases under a dedicated prefix.

-Build-Time Alias Transformation Pipelines
+Step 3 — Configure Build-Time Alias Transformation

 // tsup.config.ts